abak/abak.github.io/resume.md

 I also improved the performance of various component, in order to provide Optics Pro users with the best possible results.
 This was done using SIMD instructions, or OpenCL, as well as reducing the memory footprint of specific algorithms.

-*Keywords : Image Processing - Image Quality Evaluation - Image Quality Enhancement - Raw Pipeline - Photography*
+*Keywords* : Image Processing - Image Quality Evaluation - Image Quality Enhancement - Raw Pipeline - Photography

-*Skills: C++, Python, Agile methodologies, Unit Testing, Software Engineering*
+*Skills* : C++, Python, Agile methodologies, Unit Testing, Software Engineering

 ### [Universite Paris-Sud XI](http://www.u-psud.fr/)
 #### Image Processing PhD Student - 2008 to 2011